syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 {% endhighlight %}
 {% endtabs %}
 NOTE
-* Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core and Universal Windows applications.
+* Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, Azure Web Service, Azure APP Service, ASP.NET Core and Universal Windows Platform applications.
 * Creating an instance of ChartToImageConverter class is mandatory to convert the charts present in the Word document to Image.
 Otherwise, the charts are not preserved in the generated image.
 * ChartToImageConverter is supported from .NET Framework 4.0 onwards.
 * Total number of images may vary based on unsupported elements in the input Word document.